loftwah/linux-for-pirates/README.md

 So hoist the mainsail and set course for the internet!
 With the internet at yer fingertips, ye'll be able to explore a vast and ever-expanding world of information and resources.
 Arrrr!

-### TCP/IP

-TCP/IP be a suite of networking protocols that be used to connect devices on the internet.
-It be the foundation of the internet, and it be what allow devices to communicate with each other and exchange data over the network.

-TCP (Transmission Control Protocol) be a protocol that be used to establish and maintain connections between devices on the network.
-It be responsible for dividing data into smaller packets and sending them over the network, and it be also responsible for ensuring that the packets be delivered to the destination reliably.

-IP (Internet Protocol) be a protocol that be used to route packets of data between devices on the network.
-It be responsible for assigning unique addresses to devices on the network and routing packets to the correct destination based on these addresses.

-Together, TCP and IP be the backbone of the internet, and they be what allow devices to communicate and exchange data with each other.
-So hoist the mainsail and set course for TCP/IP mastery!
-With a solid understanding of these protocols, ye'll be well on yer way to becoming a skilled network administrator.
-Arrrr!

 ### HTTP

 HTTP, or Hypertext Transfer Protocol, is a protocol for transmitting data on the internet.
 It is the foundation of the World Wide Web, and is used to transfer data from a server to a client, or vice versa.